 To borrow money from a credit union, you must first become a member.
-To become a member you each credit union has different criteria.
+The membership criteria for each credit union are different.

-Because their owners are their customers, credit unions can offer cheaper loan rates when borrowing money.
+Because their owners are their customers, credit unions can offer loans with lower fees and interest rates.

-If you find yourself asking where can I borrow money instantly?
+If you find yourself asking, “where can I borrow money instantly?”
 The answer is not credit unions.
-They can take weeks to process applications and payout.
+They can take weeks to process applications and payout funds for a loan.

-The credit union pools their customer’s savings and repurposes those at a higher interest rate into loans for their other customers.
-It is similar to how banks work.
+The credit union pools their customer’s savings and lends them out at a higher interest rate to other members.
+It is a similar process to how banks work.

-If talking to someone in person is essential to you, and you need more significant loan amounts, then a credit union may be the right option.
+If talking to someone in person is essential to you, and you need a more significant loan amount, then a credit union may be the right option.

-However, some online banks and lenders can offer very competitive APRs to credit unions and are worth considering before borrowing.
+However, more recently, some online banks and lenders can offer very competitive APRs compared to credit unions and are worth considering as an option before borrowing.

 The negative with credit unions is they are much smaller entities than big banks, and communication is usually on location or phone.

-Therefore they offer less convenience unless you plan on staying in one place.
+Therefore, they may offer less convenience unless you plan on staying near their branch office or offices.

-Borrowing out of your 401(K) should only be for emergencies.
-Taking from your future retirement is not often a good idea.
+Borrowing from your 401(k) should only be for emergencies.
+Taking from your future retirement is generally not a good idea.

-When you borrow from your 401(K), you are missing out on compounding interest during the time that money is not in your account.
+A big downside when you borrow from your 401(k) is that you are missing out on the opportunity of compounding interest or returns since that money is not in your account.

 4. Online Lenders